 Dr. Kussman earned her MD from the University of Michigan Medical School, and completed her Family Medicine Residency at UCLA.
 After residency she was selected to be the Chief Resident at UCLA.
 Dr. Kussman then completed her Sports Medicine Fellowship at UCLA, where she served as a Team Physician for UCLA Intercollegiate Athletics and for Santa Monica High School.

-Dr. Kussman cares for Stanford University athletes at the Lacob Family Sports Medicine Clinic in the Arrillaga Center for Sports and Recreation, and is the Head Team Physician for Stanford University Women's Volleyball, Beach Volleyball, Lacrosse, Softball, Synchronized Swimming, Men's Crew, Women's Crew, and Lightweight Crew.
+Dr. Kussman cares for Stanford University athletes at the Lacob Family Sports Medicine Clinic in the Arrillaga Center for Sports and Recreation, and is the Head Team Physician for Stanford University Women's Volleyball, Men's Volleyball, Beach Volleyball, Lacrosse, Softball, Synchronized Swimming, Sailing, Men's Crew, Women's Crew, and Lightweight Crew.
 Dr. Kussman also enjoys caring for members of the community at her Redwood City Orthopaedic Clinic, where she sees patients of all ages.
 From weekend warriors to competitive athletes, Dr. Kussman enjoys helping her patients recover, return to their activities, and meet their goals.

 - Primary Care Sports Medicine

 - Family Medicine

 Harry S. Galanty Young Investigator's Award, American Medical Society of Sports Medicine (2018)

 Fellow Representative, American Medical Society of Sports Medicine (2016-2016)

 Chief Resident, UCLA Department of Family Medicine (2015-2016)

 Resident Scholar Award, American Medical Society of Sports Medicine (2015)